taw00/manuscript-css/README.md

    <small>Note: Some publishers (and nearly all traditional book publishers)
    insist on your work being submitted in `.docx` format.
-For that, use this process until you are absolutely ready to submit to such a publisher and then port the project to `.docx` using LibreOffice, Google Docs, or MS Word.
+For that, use this process until you are absolutely ready to submit to such a publisher and then port the project to `.docx` using OnlyOffice or LibreOffice and MS Word (Google Docs is less flexible, but it works).
 More information on some of the techniques to do that are listed later in this document.</small>

 ---